ZackWilde27/Z3dPy/README.md

 Renders 950 on-screen triangles at 30 fps *(on a 3rd gen Ryzen 7)*

-This engine is still experimental as I figure things out, so make sure the latest version is installed
+**This engine is still in development, so certain aspects are unfinished**

 Wiki can be found <a href="https://github.com/ZackWilde27/pythonRasterizer/wiki">here.</a>